 Hysterectomy/Bilateral salpingo-oophorectomy (BISO)

-Dr. Amy Brenner performs both hysterectomies and bilateral salpingo-oophorectomies for females transitioning to the transgender male role.
+Dr. Amy Brenner and Dr. Joseph Franzese perform both hysterectomies and bilateral salpingo-oophorectomies for females transitioning to the transgender male role.
 Hysterectomy is the removal of the uterus.
 Bilateral salpingo-oophorectomy (BSO) is the removal of both ovaries and fallopian tubes.
 Some transgender men desire to have a hysterectomy/BSO because of a discomfort with having internal female reproductive organs…despite the fact that menses usually cease with hormonal therapy.
 Some undergo this as their only gender-identity confirming ‘bottom surgery.’
 In other cases, sterilization may be required by the state in order for the sex marker on official documents to be changed.

 *Please call members services of your insurance company for individual coverage requirements.
 Following are links that have been provided to us regarding gender reassignment surgery policies: